-The West Rand District Municipality (WRDM) forwarded a list of rail-related needs within the West Rand to the Passenger Rail Agency of South Africa (PRASA) for consideration in 2013.
-PRASA subsequently responded to this request by inviting tender proposals for the commissioning of a study to holistically investigate possible station locations along with the Midway / Lenz to Oberholzer / Welverdiend railway line.
+A list of rail-related needs within the West Rand was submitted to the Passenger Rail Agency of South Africa (PRASA) for consideration in 2013.
+PRASA responded to this request by inviting tender proposals for the commissioning of a study to holistically investigate possible station locations along with the Midway / Lenz to Oberholzer / Welverdiend railway line.